qutip/HierarchicalEOM.jl/docs/src/ADOs.md

 !!! note "Reduced Density Operator"
     The system reduced density operator refers to ``m=n=0``, namely ``\rho_{\vert}^{(0,0,p)}(t)``.

-In `Heom.jl`, we express all the auxiliary density operators into a single column vector and store it in the object defined as :
+In `HEOM.jl`, we express all the auxiliary density operators into a single column vector and store it in the object defined as :

 [`struct ADOs`](@ref ADOs),